Various disposable electronic cigarettes. Concept of modern alternative smoking, vaping and nicotine.

 Scarce Resources

 Not only does placing vapes in household waste contribute to pollution but vapes also include precious materials which should be recycled.
-This includes things such as copper, aluminium and even Lithium batteries which can be recycles into Electric car batteries.
+This includes things such as copper, aluminum and even Lithium batteries which can be recycles into Electric car batteries.

 Did you know?